 Semester Credit Units| ECTS-Credits

 Since it is largely based on online learning, the program allows professionals to obtain a Master’s degree in only four semesters.
 The time required to complete the program is no more than 20 to 25 hours per week.
-The program consists of two mandatory online classes per week and eight face-to-face sessions on the MCI campus in Innsbruck per semester.
+The program consists of two mandatory online classes per week and six to eight days face-to-face sessions on the MCI campus in Innsbruck per semester.
 The rest of the course consists in preparation time and individual follow-ups.
 In addition, independent learning, group assignments and projects are a vital part of the program.

 In order to ensure the transfer of learning and to enable students to develop relevant competencies, MCI has defined clear cross-curricular learning goals.
 These describe, in detail, the knowledge and skills acquired by our graduates on completion of their studies at MCI.